-This management information circular (this "Management Information Circular") is furnished in connection with the solicitation of proxies by the management and the directors of Victoria Gold Corp. (the "Company") for use at the annual and special meeting of the shareholders of the Company (the "Meeting") to be held at the BW Gold Rush Inn, 411 Main Street, Whitehorse, YT., at 3:00 p.m.
-(Pacific time) on Thursday, August 18, 2011 and at all adjournments thereof for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").
-The solicitation of proxies will be made primarily by mail and may be supplemented by telephone or other personal contact by the directors, officers and employees of the Company.
-Directors, officers and employees of the Company will not receive any extra compensation for such activities.
+This management information circular (this "Management Information Circular") is furnished in connection with the solicitation of proxies by the management and the directors of Victoria Gold Corp. (the "Company") for use at the annual and special meeting of the shareholders of the Company (the "Meeting") to be held at the Toronto Board of Trade - Ridout room, First Canadian Place, Suite 350, 77 Adelaide Street West, Toronto, ON, at 9:00 a.m.
+(Eastern Standard Time) on Wednesday, September 19, 2012 and at all adjournments thereof for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").
+The solicitation of proxies will be made primarily by mail and may be supplemented by telephone or other personal contact by the directors, officers and employees of the Company will not receive any extra compensation for such activities.
 The Company may also retain, and pay a fee to, one or more professional proxy solicitation firms to solicit proxies from the shareholders of the Company in favour of the matters set forth in the Notice of Meeting.
-The Company may pay brokers or other persons holding common shares of the Company ("Common Shares") in their own names, or in the names of nominees, for their reasonable expenses for sending proxies and this Management Information Circular to beneficial owners of Common Shares and obtaining proxies therefrom.
+The Company may pay brokers or other persons holding common shares of the Company ("Common Shares") in their own names, or in the names of nominees, for their reasonable expenses for sending proxies therefrom.
 The cost of the solicitation will be borne by the Company.